API

 (build-list factory-or-id quantity build-opts+ output-opts)

 Accepts a factory and a quantity and builds that many entities.
 Build option can either be a single option map that is used to build each entity, or a list of option maps, each of which will be used to build one entity.
-If this list contains fewer than quantity
+If this list contains fewer than `quantity` options, the last one is repeated.
+For example:

 (build-list user 3 [{:with {:name "Joe"}}